What is menopause like for you?

 What are the things that are getting you through?

 As well as HRT, I took up running in my early 40s and that has helped my body/brain chemicals hugely.
-I did the MBCT (Mindfulness Based Cognitive Therapy) Programme a couple of years ago and since then, practicing mindfulness (daily if I can manage it) makes a big difference to my emotional resilience.
+I did the MBCT (Mindfulness Based Cognitive Therapy) Programme a couple of years ago.
+Since then, practicing mindfulness (daily if I can manage it) makes a big difference to my emotional resilience.

 I also did the Hoffman Process last year, which while not connected to life phase/menopause has given me a bloody great big toolkit of brilliant stuff to help live life!
 And I took some steps to radically change my work/life balance – reinventing from high-flying TV executive to performer/writer/comedian.